Balad al-Shaykh massacre: Background

 The Haifa Oil Refinery massacre took place on 30 December 1947, the day before the second Balad al-Shaykh attack.
 In this case, it was the Zionist paramilitary group, the Irgun, which threw a number of grenades at a crowd of some 100 Arab day laborers who had gathered outside the main gate of the British-owned Haifa oil refinery looking for work, resulting in 6 deaths and 42 wounded.
 Arab refinery workers and others attacked Jewish workers, killing 39 of them.

 The conclusion of a committee of inquiry established by the Jewish community of Haifa was that the Arab attack was unpremeditated, being a response to the Irgun assault.
 The Jewish Agency condemned the same group for what it called an 'act of madness' that was responsible for the catastrophic loss of Jewish lives.
 At the same time, it authorized the Haganah to undertake an operation of retaliation.

 Massacre

 On the night of December 31, 1947, to January 1, 1948, the Palmach, an arm of the Haganah, attacked the town of Balad al-Shaykh while the residents were asleep, firing from the slopes of Mount Carmel.

+According to a February 26, 2026 Haaretz investigation, the released archival materials also describe cases of deliberate killings carried out as acts of revenge for the deaths of Jewish fighters, including at Balad al-Shaykh.
+The report states that in some instances violence was motivated by retaliatory impulses following the loss of comrades during combat operations.